Try our New Bulk Scan Feature - AVAILABLE NOW!

 29. TurnItIn

-As these tests have shown not all tools are created equal!
-There have been many quickly created tools that simply use a popular Open Source GPT-2 detector (195k downloads last month).
+As these tests have shown, not all tools are created equal!
+There have been many quickly created tools that simply use a popular Open Source GPT-2 detector

-3. Train on Harder Datasets - The datasets we continue to create and train our AI on focuses on increasingly adversarial detection bypassing methods.
-The better our AI gets the more clever the prompt engineering or playground settings need to be to bypass us and then we train on that new more challenging dataset.
+3. Train on Harder Datasets: The datasets we continue to create and train our AI on focus on increasingly adversarial detection bypassing methods.
+The better our AI gets, the more clever the prompt engineering or playground settings need to be to bypass us, and then we train on that new, more challenging dataset.

 Final Thoughts